What Remains

 We know the walls before we know the room.

-Why are the walls easier to find than the center?
+So, why are the walls easier to find than the center?

 The negative leaves clean data.
 The positive leaves mystery.